-- A Pastoral Counselor is an employee of a District is a person who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling, and who is functioning within the scope of that recognition as a pastoral counselor.
-[Update #20] - A Professional Counselor is an employee of a District whose official responsibilities include providing psychological counseling to members of the District's community and who is functioning within the scope of his or her license or certification.
+- A Pastoral Counselor is a person who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling, and who is functioning within the scope of that recognition as a pastoral counselor.
+The District does not employ Pastoral Counselors. - A Professional Counselor is an employee of a District whose official responsibilities include providing psychological counseling to members of the District's community and who is functioning within the scope of his or her license or certification.